-From 1660 to 1822, the side of the courtyard which is now open was occupied by the long single-knave abbey of the Franciscan Observants order, based in Rheine since 1635.
-The three-winged house, built in 1662, was used first as a monastery, beginning in 1811 as a school and later as a courthouse, and after 1910 as a Rheine City Administration building.
-The stairwell tower and the upper floor were added in 1887 and 1938 respectively.
+From 1660 to 1822, the side of the courtvard which is now open was occupied by the long singleknave abbey of the Franciscan Observants order, based in Rheine since 1635.
+The threewinged house, built in 1662, was used first as a monastery, beginning in 1811 as a school and later as a courthouse, and after 1910 as a Rheine City Administration building.
+The stairwell tower and the upper floor were added in 1887 and 1938 respectively ne's medieval "old city" was created by the artist tended to bring the city's nearer, and make it tangible and capable of being and sighted persons.
+Streets and buildings are represented true to scale and accompanied by inscriptions in the Braille system, which replaces letters with points, and thus makes the words legible by means of touch.